spanthr/ADAS_ROS_Differential_Drive_Robot/assignment2/src/README.md

 made the turtle move in linear direction and the check variable was again the position of the turtle until it reached the desired cordinate.
 (Distance formula was used for calculation)

-TUrtlesim was used to excecute the python script files.
+Turtlesim was used to excecute the python script files.